Hawaii

 The Zero Commission

-There is a building in Honolulu where complaints go to die.
-You wouldn’t know it from the outside.
-The Commission on Judicial Conduct operates with all the visible urgency of a tide pool — …
+There is a building in Honolulu where complaints can leave almost no public review trail.
+You would not know it from the outside.
+The Commission on Judicial Conduct operates behind confidentiality …

 Cartography for Guppies

-A publisher’s note from Ekewaka Lono I am one person with a laptop on the North Shore of Oʻahu, mapping a network that includes a Federal Reserve director, the founding family of Hawaiʻi’s …
+A publisher’s note from Ekewaka Lono I am one person with a laptop on the North Shore of Oʻahu, reading public records about institutions that usually encounter each other behind closed doors: …

-Legal Notice This report documents alleged misconduct based on public records, court filings, and firsthand testimony.
+Legal Notice This report documents reported misconduct based on public records, court filings, and firsthand testimony.
 All individuals are presumed innocent.
 Firsthand claims are attributed to the …

 Exhibit A: Federal Intervention in Hawaii [Archived]

 Archival Notice This article was retired on February 25, 2026.
-Its original framing — presenting the documented record as a federal RICO case — does not meet the records-first epistemic standard …
+Its original framing — presenting the documented record as a federal RICO case — exceeded the records-first evidence standard adopted …